 The mission of the Office of Interprofessional Education at TTUHSC is to inspire and transform future healthcare professionals through collaborative learning of interprofessional methods in student education, faculty development, and preceptor training to advance the overall health and well-being of the West Texas community and beyond.

 To ensure that our learners will be able to work effectively in teams, we need to educate them in learning environments where the model is interprofessional collaborative care.
 To this end, all incoming TTUHSC students, regardless of school affiliation, will be required to complete the IPE core curriculum prior to graduation.
-The IPE core curriculum is composed of two components including successful completion of a non-credit online course (>70% accuracy on the knowledge post-test) and successful participation in at least one registered IPE learning activity.
+The IPE core curriculum is composed of two components including successful completion of a non-credit online course (>70% accuracy on all knowledge post-tests) and successful participation in at least one registered IPE learning activity.
+Beginning in AY 2021-2022, a TeamSTEPPS Essentials module will be added to the non-credit online course.
 Failure to complete the IPE core curriculum will result in delayed graduation.
 Students should consult their academic/program advisor and/or school catalog for additional information.

 IPE Core Curriculum Components

-1. Completion of Interprofessional Practice and Education Modules: The Foundations for Interprofessional Collaborative Practice consists of a series of six online modules about interprofessionalism, roles and responsibilities, interprofessional communication, teamwork, cultural sensitivity, and health care communication via electronic health records.
+1. Completion of Interprofessional Practice and Education Modules: The Foundations for Interprofessional Collaborative Practice consists of a series of eight online modules about interprofessionalism, roles and responsibilities, interprofessional communication, teamwork, cultural sensitivity, health care communication via electronic health records, wellness, and TeamSTEPPS Essentials.